cailleach1310/ares-economy-plugin/readme.md

 #### /aresmush/game/config/website.yml
-Add a route to the top bar menu for the admin management page.
-Access to this route is limited to admin and coder roles.
+Add routes to the top bar menu for the admin management pages.
+Access to these routes is limited to admin and coder roles.

 For example: